Relief Portrait of Akhenaten

 The ‘excessive’ style at the beginning of the Amarna period is obvious with this “Relief Portrait of Akhenaten”.
-The thin face, heavy narrow eyelids, slanting eyes, long, hanging chin, long nose, full lips as well as the forward curved neck all characterize the early representations of King Akhenaton.
-The skin folds that run from the side of the nose to the corners of the mouth and on the neck are typical of the Amarna style.
+The thin face, heavy narrow eyelids, slanting eyes, long, hanging chin, long nose, full lips, as well as the forwardly curved neck. all of which is characteristic of the early representations of King Akhenaton.
+The skin folds that run from the side of the nose to the corners of the mouth and on the neck is typical of the Amarna style.
 The artist has expertly captured the contrast of soft forms against the strong contours of the face.

 Pharaoh Akhenaten ruled for 17 years and died during 1336 – 1334 BC.
 He is famous in history for abandoning traditional Egyptian polytheism and introducing an early form of monotheistic worship centred on the Aten.
 Early inscriptions liken the Aten to the sun, and later official language avoids calling the Aten a god, giving the solar deity a status above mere gods.

-Panel depicting Akhenaten worshiping the Aten, with rays emanating from the solar disk.
+Panel depicting Akhenaten worshipping the Aten, with rays emanating from the solar disk.

 Akhenaten decreed a change from traditional religion to the worship of Aten.
 However, after his death, the old priest regained control and returned to the old gods.
 His monuments were dismantled and hidden, his statues were terminated, and his name was not to be included in the king lists.
 After the death of his son, Tutankhamun, new rulers discredited Akhenaten and his immediate successors, referring to Akhenaten himself as “the enemy” or “that criminal” in archival records.

 Akhenaten queen, Nefertiti and his son Tutankhamun are also famous historical figures thanks to historical artefacts from the Amarna period.

 Another relief portrait of Akhenaten